Nai Garhi: History

 The town of Nai Garhi which means a 'new fortress' was established by Raja Chattradhari Singh of Sengar dynasty.
 According to the history of the region, he was a scion of the Sengar clan of Rajputs that ruled over a kingdom known as Mauganj which was also known as 'Mau Raj'.
 The dynasty i s believed to have arrived from Jalaun (now in Uttar Pradesh) in the eleventh century and ruled as independent kings until fourteenth century.
 However, a new clan of Rajputs called Baghelas captured Mauganj from Sengars.
 They established their control in the region and named it as Bagelkhand.

 One of the Sengar scions was Raja Chattradhari Singh whose father being the junior prince migrated to Nai Garhi region, a few years before Mauganj was attacked by Baghelas.
 According to the bardic tales, the fort was first set to be built upon a land adjacent to the temple of Astha-bhuja (a varying form of goddess Durga) but the prince saw a dream where the goddess addressed him to move to a different location to maintain the sanctity of the temple and also advised him a suitable location.
 Therefore, that following morning he instructed his troops to spot a wild hare that was being chased by a wolf and the place where the wolf hunts the hare will be the sanctified location for the new fortress.
-The troops saw the exact sightings as discussed by the prince and ultimately found the location to built the fortress.
+The troops saw the exact sightings as discussed by the prince and ultimately found the location to build the fortress.
 The family chronicles state that the fortress was built by Raja Chattradhari Singh and the marvelous main gate known as the 'Hathi Darwaza' was built by his son Raja Hathi Raj Singh.

 The rulers of this little but highly defensive kingdom maintained sovereign rule for a long period and used the title of Raja, however, they refrained from expanding their dominion any further due to the rising prowess of the Baghelas who established a cordial relationship with the Mughals and secured Bagelkhand by appointing numerous feudal lords.
 Essentially, the Sengars were able to maintain their sovereignty until the arrival of the British in the region.